 Wings are the ultimate party food.
 They’re the perfect size for snacking, but they satisfy much better than the ol’ bag of chips.
 Not only are they the perfect size, but the sauce options are endless!
 Whether you like them sweet, spicy, or that perfect in between, you can really get creative with the flavor profile in chicken wings.

+Finally, the real key to making the perfect chicken wings is in the cooking process, so that whatever sizzling sauce you choose will really shine.
+These wings are the ultimate in moist, delectable wings and are the perfect base for whatever sauce you like.
 I don’t say “perfect chicken wing” lightly, just FYI.
-I can safely say that I have grilled/consumed over 100 lbs of wings in the last few years.
+I can safely say that I have grilled/consumed over 100 pounds of wings in the last few years.
 I’ve tried cooking them hot and fast to crisp the skin.
 I’ve tried low and slow to enhance the smoky flavor in the meat.